The anomaly of the CMB power with the latest Planck data

 \subsection{Variance-based estimators}

-Figures \ref{fig:EV_estimators_PR3} and ~\ref{fig:EV_estimators_PR4} show $E_V^{joint}$ (first row), $E_V^{(TT)}$ (second row), $E_V^{(EE)}$ (third row), $E_V^{(TE)}$ (fourth row), defined in Eqs. (\ref{eq:EVjoint_bin}), (\ref{eq:EV1_bin}), (\ref{eq:EVEE_bin}) and (\ref{eq:EVTE_bin}), when applied on the PR3 and PR4 dataset respectively, as a function of the maximum multipole considered in the analysis.
-In each panel the upper box displays for all the pipelines the values of the data with the standard deviation of the distribution of the simulations as error bars, together with the mean of the MC distribution (solid lines).
-In the lower panel for each $\ell_{max}$ it is shown the difference between the data and the MC mean in units of standard deviation of the MC distribution.
-If the points are inside the yellow region it means that we are observing less power with respect to that predicted by the $\Lambda CDM$ model.
-Note that by applying $E_V^{joint}$, $E_V^{(TT)}$, $E_V^{(EE)}$ and $E_V^{(TE)}$ on PR3 and PR4 dataset, all the values for the first two estimators and the majority for the last two are in the yellow regions.
-Therefore the Planck data seem to present less power than that expected from the $\Lambda CDM$ scenario.
+Figures \ref{fig:EV_estimators_PR3} and ~\ref{fig:EV_estimators_PR4} show $E_\mathrm{V}^{\mathrm{joint}}$ (first row), $E_\mathrm{V}^{\mathrm{(TT)}}$ (second row), $E_\mathrm{V}^{\mathrm{(EE)}}$ (third row), $E_\mathrm{V}^{\mathrm{(TE)}}$ (fourth row), defined in Eqs. (\ref{eq:EVjoint_bin}), (\ref{eq:EV1_bin}), (\ref{eq:EVEE_bin}) and (\ref{eq:EVTE_bin}), as a function of the maximum multipole considered in the analysis, when applied to the PR3 and PR4 dataset respectively.
+In each panel the upper box displays the values of the data for all the pipelines, with the standard deviation of the distribution of the simulations as error bars, together with the mean of the MC distribution (solid lines).
+In the lower panel for each $\ell_{\mathrm{max}}$, the difference between the data and the MC mean is shown in units of standard deviation of the MC distribution.
+If the points are inside the yellow region it means that the observed power is less than that predicted by the $\mathrm{\Lambda CDM}$ model.
+Note that by applying $E_\mathrm{V}^{\mathrm{joint}}$, $E_\mathrm{V}^{\mathrm{(TT)}}$, $E_\mathrm{V}^{\mathrm{(EE)}}$ and $E_\mathrm{V}^{\mathrm{(TE)}}$ to PR3 and PR4 datasets, all the values for the first two estimators and the majority for the last two ones fall within the yellow regions.
+Consequently, the \textit{Planck} data seem to exhibit less power than that expected in the $\mathrm{\Lambda CDM}$ scenario.

 In order to quantify the statistical significance of this feature we consider the lower-tail-probability (LTP), defined as: